paguerre3/kubeops/README.md

 **NOTE**
 > "Node affinity" exists when the local storage refers to a Pod of the same k8s cluster
-- Important, Persistent Valumes are not Namespaced, i.e. they are not linked to a particular namespace as they are accsessible to the whole k8s cluster
+- Important, Persistent Volumes are not Namespaced, i.e. they are not linked to a particular namespace as they are accessible to the whole k8s cluster
 - Warning, Local vs Remote types.
-Each volume type supprts its own "use case" but Local type violates some of the requirements previously explained, i.e. Local storage (it has Node affinity) violates being tied to an specific Node and therefore surviving to cluster crashes.
+Each volume type supports its own "use case" but Local type violates some of the requirements previously explained, i.e. Local storage (it has Node affinity) violates being tied to an specific Node and therefore surviving to cluster crashes.
 In summary, for data base persistance is recommended to use Remote storage!
 -